-A woman whose husband recently called 999 when he realised that their baby was going to be born at home – unexpectedly, after a relatively fast first labour – was given some interesting advice.
+A woman whose husband called the emergency services when he realised that their baby was going to be born at home – unexpectedly, after a relatively fast first labour – was given some interesting advice.

-It was not the first time they had heard this advice being given, and they are trying to get to the bottom of where it is coming from.
+It was not the first time they had heard this advice being given, and they began trying to get to the bottom of where it was coming from.
 Because it’s clearly not logical, for several reasons.

-Firstly, if a baby is coming so quickly that it will arrive before a professional attendant can, then the chances are that everything is going to be fine, in which case the best course of action is to focus on keeping mum and baby together and establish that everyone is breathing.
+First, if a baby is coming so quickly that it will arrive before a professional attendant can, then the chances are that everything is going to be fine.
+In which case the best course of action is to focus on keeping mum and baby together and establish that everyone is breathing.
 Including (and perhaps especially) dad, co-mum or whoever else is there as it happens.
 Sure, there are other things that a midwife would check if they were there or on the other end of the phone, but the vast majority of births will go really well (and often better) if we don’t interfere with them.

 So we’re in that imaginary situation, where we need something to tie the cord, and we’re in somebody’s home.
 We need to find something that can be used to tie something else, and ideally we need to find something clean.